jiaw1/DriveSense_Smart_Glove/README.md

 - graphical user interface
   - GUI

-Additional files in this repository are for the website of this project.
+Additional files in this repository are for the project website.

-The website for this project can be found here:
+The project website can be accessed from this link: